ibalampanis/ai-ethics/guide.md

 </p>

 In 2023 the IDF (Israel Defense Forces) started using "The Gospel", an AI tool, in order to streamline the selection of targets during the bombardment of the Gaza Strip that started at October 7, 2023.
 The goal of this tool is to provide numerous targets at a short timeframe, based on data such as drone videos and intercepted messages among others.
-The use of AI in warfare is by itself morally questionnable and surely an issue that needs to be addressed and examined more.
-Some ethics and humanitarian issues conserning "The Gospel" are that the tool may overlook critical factors such as the presence of civilians and the potential for collateral damage while trying to maximize target quantity.
+The use of AI in warfare is by itself morally questionable and surely an issue that needs to be addressed and examined more.
+Some ethics and humanitarian issues concerning "The Gospel" are that the tool may overlook critical factors such as the presence of civilians and the potential for collateral damage while trying to maximize target quantity.

 ### Copyright and ownership issues in Midjourney